-- 1. Calibrate the spray system console. - 2.
-Check the quantity of solution in the tank. - 3.
+- Calibrate the spray system console.
+Refer to the spray system manual for calibration procedures. - Check the quantity of solution in the tank. - 3.
 Start the engine. - 4.
 Open the tank valves, if desired, activate the agitation system. - 5.
 Press the F1 switch on the MD3 until the machine's drive state reads "field". - 6.
 Turn on the main spray power. - 7.
 Place the individual boom solution valve switches to the ON position. - 8.
-Slowly move the hydrostatic lever forward to obtain the desired ground speed. - Frequently observe the pressure gauge.
+Slowly move the hydrostatic lever forward to obtain the desired ground speed. - 9.
+Frequently observe the pressure gauge.
 When it drops to zero, or spray pattern deteriorates, shut off the main spray power, solution pump, and agitation system until refilling solution.